manifold-systems/manifold/manifold-deps-parent/manifold-csv/README.md

 ## Header, separators, spaces, etc.

-Although a standard for the CSV format exists with [RFC 4180](https://tools.ietf.org/html/rfc4180), there a many differing versions of the format in use.
+Although a standard for the CSV format exists with [RFC 4180](https://tools.ietf.org/html/rfc4180), there are many differing versions of the format in use.
 Additionally, some aspects of CSV are unspecific and make parsing CSV difficult without supplemental information and/or applying heuristics on samples of the data.
-The CSV manifold infers much of this information vai sampling.
+The CSV manifold infers much of this information via sampling.

 ### Header row